astrophpeter/CnnPythonDeploy/README.md

 # CnnPythonDeploy
-Deployment of Cnn in Python Script
+Deployment of Cnn in Python Script.

 # Contents

-1. 'model/' contains all the data requited to build the trained tensor flow model.
+1. `model/` contains all the data requited to build the trained tensor flow model.
+... `model/model-v1.json` meta informationa about model topology used to build the tensorflow graph ... `model/model-v1.h5` binary fule containing all of the train weights and baises which populate the tensorflow graph ... `model/classes.npy` contains the mapping from the human readable classes ('SN1a,'SNII etc..) to machine readble classes ([1,3,0...])

+2.  `utils.py` python script containing the prediction function which takes Gaia Spectra and returns classification using tensorflow model.
+Usage and explaination below.

+3. `examples.py` python script showing how to use the predict function.

+4. `spec_all.npy' Saved array of some Gaia Spectra - not required only used test as input to predict function.

+5.

 # Prerequisites